MHamzaS45/2DSHOOTERPROJECT-0.5/README.md

 ---

-## License

-This project is provided as-is.
-Specify your preferred license (e.g. MIT, Unlicense) in this section if you publish or share the repo.

----
+### You can play it right <a href = https://uwut09.itch.io/galactic-attack> here! </a>

 ## Acknowledgments

 - Built with [Unity](https://unity.com/)
-- Uses Unity Input System for input handling
+- Uses Unity 2D Input System for input handling